zeek/zeek/scripts/base/frameworks/logging/main.zeek.rst

 =================================
 .. zeek:namespace:: Log

-The Bro logging interface.
+The Zeek logging interface.

-See :doc:`/frameworks/logging` for an introduction to Bro's logging framework.
+See :doc:`/frameworks/logging` for an introduction to Zeek's logging framework.

 :Namespace: Log